Freshdesk vs HubSpot: Which service software is right for you in 2026?

 Freshdesk is primarily a dedicated helpdesk focused on advanced customer support, while HubSpot Service Hub is part of a larger CRM platform designed to integrate sales, marketing, and service for a unified customer view.

-Both platforms’ native AIs (Freddy AI for Freshdesk, HubSpot AI) are limited to information stored within their respective systems.
-They struggle to access and utilize knowledge spread across other business tools, leading to incomplete answers.
+Both platforms' native AIs (Freddy AI for Freshdesk, HubSpot AI) are highly optimized for information stored within their respective systems.
+They are designed to utilize the specific knowledge bases and ticket histories existing inside their own ecosystems.

 Freshdesk includes a knowledge base on all its plans, including the free tier.
-HubSpot Service Hub, however, only offers its knowledge base feature on its Professional plans and above, requiring a higher investment.
+HubSpot Service Hub includes its knowledge base feature on its Professional plans and above, providing a robust, integrated solution for growing teams.

 For a company prioritizing deep integration with sales and marketing, HubSpot Service Hub is recommended.
 Its design as part of a comprehensive CRM platform ensures seamless connections across all customer-facing departments.